tcp-sensei/TheCartPress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.2.2 =
+* Product detail: Hidden Content is some themes
+* CardOffLine: fix a bug when using hidden card number (thanks to the community)
+* New look & feel

 = 1.3.2.1 =
 * Issue with svn